Haralamb Lecca: Wartime, illness, and death

 Subsequently, during the campaigns of World War I, Lecca was a Captain of the Ammunition Department in the 22nd Division, which withdrew with the rest of the army into Western Moldavia.
 Also during that interval, a revue of his, Dandanaua ("The Mishap") was being staged by Maximilian in German-occupied Bucharest—it was cancelled after reports that it was mocking the occupiers.
 While recovering at Podu Iloaiei in winter 1916, Lecca showed signs of a debilitating illness (sometimes described as a war injury), confessing to Ludovic Dauș that he was slowly dying, but still hoping to find a miracle cure.
 Decommissioned in summer 1917, he was living in Iași, with Natalia Lecca as his nurse.
 Among his last works was another volume of poetry, Simpla ("The Simple One").
 Almost completely paralyzed in 1918, he continued to be conscious and responsive although, as Iorgulescu recalls, he was socially dead.

 Upon the end of the war, his writing was no longer considered relevant.
 As poet and critic Benjamin Fondane argued in 1921: "It took Haralamb Lecca ten years to realize how much his art was fake."
 While a noted influence on comedies by A. de Herz, Lecca was, according to Florea, "forgotten even before he stopped writing"—this, "even though the history of Romanian drama at that particular moment cannot abstract him. [...]
 Lecca's writing for the stage opened the way for urban-themed drama."
 He died on March 9, 1920, at his home in Bucharest (on Strada Suvenir, No 9); his brother Octav was present.
 He was buried at Bellu Cemetery, in Plot 92b, with no cultural official on show.
 By the 1930s, his tomb was untended, the marble plaque on it having cracked.
-In 1933, at Caracal, his fellow citizens put up a bust of Lecca, sculpted by Ioan C. Dimitriu-Bârlad.